mbogner/nginx-proxy/README.md

 ## Folder Structure

+The folder structure [docker/nginx](docker/nginx) holds files used in this example:

 - [certificates](docker/nginx/certificates): Place your certificates into this folder which is mapped to `/etc/ssl/certs/nginx` in the provided [docker-compose.yml](docker-compose.yml) file.
 - [conf.d](docker/nginx/conf.d): Folder for virtual host configurations.
 It is mentioned in nginx.conf which is not part of this repo - the default one is used. [example.conf](docker/nginx/conf.d/example.conf) also contains an example proxy configuration.
 You can have multiple proxy configs inside the same container as long as they don't have overlapping server names.
 I left my `localhost.mbo.dev` which I used for testing.
 This way I can verify functionality without any changes.
 Of course you need to change the domain when using this.
 - [html](docker/nginx/html): Mapped to `/var/www/html` inside the container.
 Place your files here to use them from your virtual hosts.